Lucio Norberto Mansilla

-Lucio Norberto Mansilla (April 2, 1789 – April 10, 1871) was an Argentine soldier and politician.
-He was the first governor of the Entre Ríos Province and fought in the battle of Vuelta de Obligado.
+Lucio Norberto Mansilla (April 2, 1789 – April 10, 1871) was an Argentine military officer, surveyor and politician who played a prominent role in the Argentine War of Independence, the Cisplatine War and the Anglo-French blockade of the Río de la Plata.
+He was the first governor of the Entre Ríos Province.
+Although he commanded several units in many battles, he is most renowned for commanding the Argentine forces in the battle of Vuelta de Obligado on the Paraná River during the Anglo-French blockade of the Río de la Plata.

 Early life

 Lucio Mansilla was born in Buenos Aires on April 2, 1789, son of Andrés Ximénez de Mansilla and Eduarda María Bravo.
 Lucio Mansilla was the 7th generation of the Mansilla family living in the Americas.
+His father was one of the most valiant defenders of the city of Buenos Aires during the first British invasion in 1806 and tragically died in 1807 during the second British invasion, during the British invasions of the River Plate.

-He began his military career in 1806, during the British invasions of the Río de la Plata, under the command of Santiago de Liniers.
-He was part of the Gallegos regiment.
+Lucio began his military career in 1806, during the British invasions of the Río de la Plata, under the command of Santiago de Liniers.
+He was part of the Tercio de Gallegos regiment.
 He also fought in the 1807 invasions, in the combat of Miserere on June 2, and the actions of July 5 and 6.
 The Buenos Aires Cabildo allowed him to run a math school in 1809.

 Mansilla, a widower, married Juan Manuel de Rosas' sister, Agustina Ortiz de Rozas.
 They had six children: Lucio Victorio Mansilla, Eduarda, Lucio Norberto, Agustina and Carlos.

+In 1809, he was appointed as a licensed surveyor by Viceroy Liniers after passing an expert examination.
+That same year, with his surveyor’s title, he applied to the Cabildo (municipal council) and obtained permission to open and manage a rudimentary mathematics school.

+When the May Revolution of 1810 occurred, he joined the movement.
+In his memoirs, he wrote:

+By 1812, now holding the rank of lieutenant, he fought under the command of General José Gervasio Artigas in the campaign against Portuguese forces that had invaded the region.
+Later, he joined José Rondeau in the siege and eventual liberation of the fortified city of Montevideo, the capital of the Banda Oriental, which was under royalist control.